jmarckel/get-er-done/doc/api-auth.rst

 provisioned for a valid set of activities.
 To meet this end, the API uses services provided by Auth0.

-In terms of Authentication and Authorization, we can think of these users as "resource owners", the To-Do lists themselves as "resources", and the API server as the "resource server".
+Following Oauth2 and OIDC, in terms of Authentication and Authorization, we can think of these users as "resource owners", the To-Do lists themselves as the "resources", and the API server as the "resource server".

 Authentication